Founder & Owner

 Abbi has choreographed literally thousands of routines over the years, worked with hundreds of dancers and planned and organised many, many events!

 Dance and events run in Abbi’s blood and her lifetime of training, learning and doing has given her a wealth of knowledge that only experience can provide.
-It’s that experience that Abbi now wants to share.
+It’s that experience that Abbi now wants to share and she is always happy to talk to any aspiring performers in the hope that what she has learnt may help someone on their journey.